 Going to Table Mountain

-Use free shuttle service, if parking is a bitxh
+Use the free shuttle service, if parking is a bitxh

 Table Mountain Aerial Cableway